This summer, the Federal Reserve expanded its Main Street Lending Program (MSLP) to provide access to credit for nonprofit organizations.

-The existing Main Street Lending Program, which targets small and medium-sized businesses, did not apply to nonprofits.
-The proposed expansion would make loans available to small and medium-sized nonprofits that were in sound financial condition before the coronavirus pandemic and could now benefit from additional liquidity to help manage operations through this challenging coronavirus period.
+The Main Street Lending Program, which targets small and medium-sized businesses, did not originally apply to nonprofits.
+The expansion made loans available to small and medium-sized nonprofits that were in sound financial condition before the coronavirus pandemic and would benefit from additional liquidity to help manage operations through this challenging coronavirus period.
 Details on the program, including term sheets for the two loan programs available to an eligible nonprofit and Frequently Asked Questions, can be found here.

 Here’s what you need to know about the Main Street Lending Program.

 How Would the Main Street Program Impact Nonprofits?

 Loan terms for the proposed Main Street nonprofit loans are the same as for Main Street business loans with some exceptions to reflect the operational and accounting practices of the nonprofit sector.
 Both loan types offer the same maturity, interest rate, deferral periods and ability to prepay without penalty.